smwhikeh/HMS_520_Final_Project_TB/README.md

     - Bar plot of mortality changes by age group and location
     - Insights on which age group or region have seen the most improvement / setback

-**2. What is the realative contribution of different risk factors [ex - smoking, alcohol, and diabetes] to mortality in 2015 and 2020?**
+**2. What is the relative contribution of different risk factors [ex - smoking, alcohol, and diabetes] to mortality in 2015 and 2020?**

 - Main goal: Understand impact of individual risk factors on overall mortality and identify the most influential contributors